DevNet-Framework/core/README.md

 ## Installation

-You can install DevNet Entity Core as a third-party library with any framework or project, using composer by running the following command in your terminal:
+You can install DevNet Core as a third-party library with any framework or project, using composer by running the following command in your terminal:
 ```
-composer require devnet/web
+composer require devnet/core
 ```

 ## Documentation
 Full documentation on how to use **DevNet Framework** is available at [devnet-framework.github.io](https://devnet-framework.github.io)

 ## License
 This library is licensed under the MIT license.
-See [License File](https://github.com/DevNet-Framework/web/blob/master/LICENSE) in the root folder for more information.
+See [License File](https://github.com/DevNet-Framework/core/blob/master/LICENSE) in the root folder for more information.